dylanhans/SplitFinancial/README.md

 ### Venture to finance payments for in-store purchases

+Developing a cutting-edge banking platform that empowers users to finance in-store purchases by seamlessly integrating with their preferred digital wallets.
+Split offers flexible, interest-free options for qualified users, along with the choice for long-term financing.

-split revolutionizes in-store purchases by offering seamless payment financing directly through Apple and Google Wallet.
-With swift and various frameworks, this application enables users to divide payments into manageable installments with minimal to no interest after CC’s.
-It simplifies the shopping experience, providing flexible payment options at the point of sale.
+With swift and various frameworks, this application enables users to divide payments into manageable installments with minimal to no interest after a short application, a soft credit checks and a quantitative model to evaluate user eligibility through calculating metrics from their retrieved credit bureau data.
+The current tech stack is react, tailwind, next.js, typescript, redux, python, on AWS, integrating google cloud, plaid, dwolla, appwrite, and firebase.
+These will change in the near future to the appropriate infrastructure that can handle banking institution loads and scalability.

-developing through planning and technological innovation, this pushes innovation and results in a groundbreaking financial tool that empowers users while ensuring secure transactions and financial privacy through their existing banking institutions.
+At this time in the building stage, users can sign-in through their existing banking institutions using Plaid for secure transactions and financial privacy.

 ### Concept Visual: